Configure Load Balancers

 Enable additional features

 On the Load Balancer Details page, you can enable the following additional functions at any time:

-- Content Caching: This features allows the Load Balancer to store frequently accessed content and store it for up to 10 minutes, serving it directly to requesters and therefore reducing the workload of the nodes.
+- Content Caching: Enables the load balancer to store frequently accessed content and store it for up to 10 minutes, serving it directly to requesters and therefore reducing the workload of the nodes.
 Files up to 2MB in size can be cached.
 Files served from your web servers with a

 no-cacheheader are excluded, allowing you to control what is stored.

-- Session persistence: This feature allows you to have all requests of the same protocol from one client be forced to the same node, which is commonly used with any applications that are not designed to share their application state among back-end servers.
-HTTP cookie is available only with HTTP Load Balancers and inserts a browser-based cookie to identify clients.
-Source IP is available with HTTPS passthrough Load Balancers and other non-HTTP protocols and uses the Load Balancer’s internal services to track the source IP in order to maintain session persistence.
+- Session persistence: Enables you to force all requests of the same protocol from one client to the same node, which is commonly used with any applications that are not designed to share their application state among back-end servers.
+HTTP cookie is available only with HTTP load balancers and inserts a browser-based cookie to identify clients.
+Source IP is available with HTTPS passthrough load balancers and other non-HTTP protocols and uses the load balancer’s internal services to track the source IP in order to maintain session persistence.

 The following additional options are available to fine-tune how nodes behave when being served traffic.
 Click on the pencil icon next to any of your Load Balancer’s nodes to bring up the Edit Node Details dialog box, as shown in the following image:

 Condition: Allows for a specified server to handle incoming requests from the Load Balancer differently.
 The default is enabled and permits all inbound traffic as assigned from the Load Balancer.
 Setting nodes to disabled immediately stops all requests from going to the node.
 Setting node condition to draining means that new connections are not sent to the node, but existing sessions are honored.
 Adding a new node to the Load Balancer with the draining condition set also allows health monitoring to successfully connect to the node, while it still denies inbound traffic.